 Breast augmentation with a lift is a body contouring procedure that many women choose to have after pregnancy or weight loss.
-This surgery, performed by New Orleans plastic surgeons, Dr. Jansen and Dr. Tandon, not only surgically corrects a drooping and sagging breast by lifting it and placing it higher on the chest wall, but it also improves the size.
-During surgery, after the lift is performed, Our Doctors will place a silicone or saline breast implant within the chest wall.
+This surgery, performed by our New Orleans plastic surgeons not only surgically corrects a drooping and sagging breast by lifting it and placing it higher on the chest wall, but it also improves the size.
+During surgery, after the lift is performed, Our New Orleans Breast Augmentation with Lift specialists will place a silicone or saline breast implant within the chest wall.
 The result is a shapelier breast appearance that looks rounder, fuller and younger.
-During the initial consultation, Dr. Jansen and Dr. Tandon will evaluate the breasts to determine if a lift alone will achieve the desired results, or if implants alone will produce a desirable outcome.
+During the initial consultation, our doctors will evaluate the breasts to determine if a lift alone will achieve the desired results, or if implants alone will produce a desirable outcome.
 All of this will be determined by the overall degree of breast sag that exists, as well as how much native breast tissue is left during surgery.

 Breast Augmentation With Lift Reviews

 "Dr Jansen did a wonderful job on me I had a tummy tuck liposuction breast augmentation and a breast lift!
 I would do it all over again that is the BEST thing I have ever done!
 I have minimal scars and its only been 2 weeks and I love my new look already!!!!"- L.R. / Vitals / Apr 12, 2013